cmtrounce/codeowners-tree/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please see our [Contributing Guide](CONTRIBUTING.md) for details on how to get started.

 ## 📄 License